CMA Gives Businesses Until The New Year To Ensure Their Environmental Claims Are Compliant - Consumer Protection - United States

 Enforcement

-Following an initial bedding-in period, the CMA will carry out a full review of misleading green claims, both on and offline at the start of 2022.
+Following an initial bedding-in period, the CMA will carry out a full review of misleading green claims at the start of 2022, including claims made both on and offline.
+That gives businesses a few months to review their claims and, if necessary, tighten their practices or in some cases to turn over a new leaf.

 In the coming months, the CMA will soon identify sectors it intends to prioritise, which could include industries where consumers appear most concerned about misleading claims – textiles and fashion, travel and transport, and fast-moving consumer goods (food and beverages, beauty products and cleaning products).
 However, the CMA makes clear that any sector where the CMA finds significant concerns could become a priority.